Sarah-Alabdulwahab/Movies-Linked-List/README.md

 # Movies-Lists

-This entire code is written in Java.
+This project includes methods to store and query information about movies.
+The Information about movies is stored in the class Movie.
+- Note: IDs are unique but titles and genres are not.

 The goal of this code is to explore the ADT list.
 Run the code from the main class.

-Information about movies is stored in the class Movie.
-Note that IDs are unique but not titles and genres.

-Note: This code is my solution for a programming assignement that was for a Data Structure course I had in college.